dremcdonald/2023vcugstudy/README.md

 **Contents**

+**- The Body Keeps the Score: An Exploratory Study on the Long-Term Impact of Voiding Cystourethrograms (VCUGs)** Study abstract

 **- IBC VCUG 2023 Data Dictionary** Understand variables of interest

 **- IBC 2023 Study Recruitment Flyer:** Study recruitment flyer